 Is it okay to read your kid’s group chat text, messages, etc. or is that an invasion of privacy?
 Should privacy from parents even be a thing in the digital/social media age?
-These two questions were posed on the Facebook page this morning.
-And we received a lot of great responses, be sure to click on the link to see what other moms are saying and share your take on the topic.
+Please share your thoughts in the comments.

 My take on the topic.
 I always like to really contemplate what the end goal is before dishing out advice, redirections, awards, or punishments to the children, and yes, that does include teenagers, teenagers are children too (literally just had to clarify this to my youngest…explaining that frontal cortex of the brain, the part that makes adolescents act like, well, adolescents, isn’t fully developed until the age of 25.
 And at that time, if I’ve done a responsible job of playing the parental role hopefully I’ll see a shift in our relationship and it’ll take on more of a friendship quality…they’ll actually want to hang out with me because they enjoy my company and not out of a sense of duty or obligation).
 Thus, what is my end goal in checking the children’s group chats, text messages, and/or any form of digital communication?
 It is to instill fear?
 To show them that I’m in control and they aren’t?
 Is it for their own protection?
 Is it so they can one day be an adult who is able to practice healthy communication skills online?

 End Goal: To raise self-sufficient adults who can practice responsible and healthy communication skills online.